thiagogbeier/lokka/README.md

 ### Tools

-1. `Lokka-MicrosoftGraph`
+1. `Lokka-Microsoft`
-   - Call Microsoft Graph API.
-Supports querying a Microsoft 365 tenant using the Graph API.
+   - Call Microsoft Graph & Azure APIs.
+Supports querying Azure and Microsoft 365 tenants.
 Updates are also supported if permissions are provided.
    - Input:
+     - `apiType` (string): Type of Microsoft API to query.
+Options: 'graph' for Microsoft Graph (Entra) or 'azure' for Azure Resource Management.
-     - `path` (string): The Graph API URL path to call (e.g. '/me', '/users', '/groups')
+     - `path` (string): The Azure or Graph API URL path to call (e.g. '/users', '/groups', '/subscriptions').
      - `method` (string): HTTP method to use (e.g., get, post, put, patch, delete)
+     - `apiVersion` (string): Azure Resource Management API version (required for apiType Azure)
+     - `subscriptionId` (string): Azure Subscription ID (for Azure Resource Management).
      - `queryParams` (string): Array of query parameters like $filter, $select, etc. All parameters are strings.
      - `body` (JSON): The request body (for POST, PUT, PATCH)
-   - Returns: Results from the Graph API call.
+   - Returns: Results from the Azure or Graph API call.

 ### Environment Variables